bjornsturmberg/NumBAT/README.rst

 ORIGIN
 ------

-NumBAT was developed by Bjorn Sturmberg, Christian Wolfe, Chris Poulton and Michael Steel in a collaboration between Macquarie University and the University of Technology Sydney, as part of the Australian Research Council Discovery Project xxx.
+NumBAT was developed by Bjorn Sturmberg, Christian Wolff, Chris Poulton and Michael Steel in a collaboration between Macquarie University and the University of Technology Sydney, as part of the Australian Research Council Discovery Project xxx.